 MAGIC Smart Home Project

-The MAGIC Smart Home project is an innovative collaboration demonstrating a variety of broadband enabled technologies in a residential setting that will gather a wide variety of data, provide intelligent monitoring, analysis, and alerting, to make a measurable positive impact on the quality of life of residents.
+The MAGIC Smart Home Project is an innovative collaboration demonstrating a variety of broadband enabled technologies in a residential setting that will gather a wide variety of data, provide intelligent monitoring, analysis, and alerting to make a measurable positive impact on the quality of life of residents.
 Specifically, the project will combine telemedicine and in-home monitoring and controls to decrease Emergency Department visits, decrease unplanned medical appointments, and decrease staff time spent on unplanned medical care for a population of medically fragile adults with intellectual disabilities.

-Using the community wide gigabit Westminster Fiber Network (WFN), the partners will connect two residential homes managed by a local non-profit providing residential services to adults with intellectual disabilities (Target).
+Using the community wide gigabit Westminster Fiber Network (WFN), the partners will connect two residential homes managed by a local non-profit providing residential services to adults with intellectual disabilities (Target Community and Educational Services).
 Inside each home, a variety of sensors will be incrementally deployed and connected to an intelligent integration platform, which will collect data, analyze, report, and alert prospectively and in real time, as well as provide administrative support to staff, and perform typical smart home functions with mechanical system and appliance management.
 The open architecture of the integration platform allows for unique and flexible combinations of sensors to solve specific problems for residents and staff in the homes.
 The integration platform connects to a variety of authorized users via a Software Defined Networking (SDN) solution which will create customized, highly secure, ad hoc network connections between locations only when and how needed.
 Together, the integration of these solutions will create the fundamental operational unit of a truly Smart Community.

-- use of Software Defined Network (SDN) provided by EntryPoint to enable highly secure and reliable situational routing of information only to interested and authorized users, only when required;
+- Use of Software Defined Network (SDN) provided by EntryPoint to enable highly secure and reliable situational routing of information only to interested and authorized users, only when required;

 - Integrating multiple sensor modalities to create additional levels of problem detection and monitoring, coupled with intelligent integration to enable a higher level of care in the home currently impossible with existing web based interfaces over conventional broadband;

-- data collection and analysis to enable more efficient care and demonstration of specific cost-savings and outcome improvements in the home setting;
+- Data collection and analysis to enable more efficient care and demonstration of specific cost-savings and outcome improvements in the home setting;

-- high profile demonstration of the security, privacy and reliability of new network capabilities and sensing modalities that preserves the dignity and privacy of residents, overcoming concerns about intrusive technology, while at the same time solving real problems and exceeding the most stringent requirements for data security, far in excess of what is currently possible with web-based interfaces;
+- High profile demonstration of the security, privacy and reliability of new network capabilities and sensing modalities that preserves the dignity and privacy of residents, overcoming concerns about intrusive technology, while at the same time solving real problems and exceeding the most stringent requirements for data security, far in excess of what is currently possible with web-based interfaces;

 - Implementing these improvements in a cost-effective, scalable manner with tangible, measurable savings and cost-avoidance in excess of implementation expense.